cnshing/nixos-livecd/docs/opinions.md

 Most of the liveCD look-and-feel should come from [ZorinOS](https://zorin.com/os/), because their theming feels visually spectacular to me.

+### Tweaks

+Installing `gnome-shell-extension-prefs` allows the user to enable or disable extensions during normal usage.

 ## File Manager

 With GNOME 45's recent UX [changes](https://9to5linux.com/gnome-45s-nautilus-file-manager-gets-a-modern-full-height-sidebar-layout) to Nautilus, I am seriously considering switching to it once GNOME 45 hits stable release.